fernandochafim/SLAPP/README.md

 Swarm-Like Agent Protocol in Python

-(temporary have a look to http://eco83.econ.unito.it/terna/slapp)
+(files are coming into the Git, but temporary have a look to http://eco83.econ.unito.it/terna/slapp)